ben-ng/phonegap-air/README.md

 ### Other Preferences

-There are other preferences you can set, too numerous to list in this guide.
-The most important one is the Product Name, which is the name of the app in the
+There are many other other preferences you can set -- too numerous to list in this guide, and outside the scope of this project anyway.
+The most important one is probably the Product Name, which is the name of the app as seen on the home screen.

 ## FAQ